-Fig. 16.

-Planetlab - percentage of streams that lost at least a certain of packets streams were able to recover most of the losses.
-As the native loss increases, for about 5% of the streams, Spines could not improve the delivery ratio over UDP.
+For each UDP and Spines stream we counted the number of lost packets and the number of late packets (arriving at destination after more than 120 msec).
+Based on these we computed the packets missed by the codec as the sum of both lost and late packets.
+Figure 16 presents the cumulative distribution function (CDF) of the lost packets over all streams (i.e. the percentage of streams that lost less than a certain percentage of packets).
+We first notice that about 50% of the UDP streams experienced only the 5% loss we injected, the rest of the streams being highly affected by underlying Planetlab loss.
+In contrast, the large majority of Spines streams were able to recover most of the losses.
+As the underlying loss increases, for about 5% of the streams, Spines could not improve the delivery ratio over UDP.
 We believe this is due to the loss nature of highly CPU loaded Planetlab nodes - in long bursts and happening at the end nodes.
 In Figure 17 we present the CDF of missed packets that could not be decoded by the voice codec, either because they were lost or because they arrived in more than 120 msec.
 Even though our testbed was confined to the North American Continent, with delays well below the 120 msec codec threshold, we see that many of the packets received by the UDP streams arrive late; the number of missed packets being considerably higher than the number of lost packets.
 Spines streams were able to deliver more packets than UDP in time in almost all cases, until the loss rate became very high (20%) and CPU scheduling delays equally affected Spines and UDP streams.

-Fig. 17.
-Planetlab - percentage of streams that missed at least a certain percentage of packets
+Fig. 18.
+Planetlab Inter-Continental - percentage of packets that arrive earlier than a certain latency